 Guesthouses | Affordable, local experience | Basic facilities |

-For more tips on planning your trip, check out this guide on navigating seasonal weather.
+For more tips on planning your trip, check out this on navigating seasonal weather.
 Additionally, consider working with a travel expert to tailor your itinerary to your preferences.

 Seasonal Attractions and Must-Do Experiences in Hainan